Amy was raised in Ventura, CA, and she’s happy to be working in California.

 When she’s not reporting, Amy loves going home to Ventura to spend time with her brothers and parents and going to the beach.
 She also loves playing beach volleyball, being outdoors and reading.

 You can watch Amy’s stories on Action News Now during the weekdays.

 You can find Amy on Facebook or follow her on Twitter at @AmyLanskiTV

 If you have any story ideas, she'd love to hear from you.

-One person was injured after a motorcycle crash on Highway 70, near the Highway 149 on-ramp.
+One person was hospitalized after a suspected hit-and-run crash near the Woodson Bridge in Corning.

 The first of the Camp Fire survivors are moving into FEMA trailers Thursday.

 Crews have been cleaning up Camp Fire debris for more than five months now, but not everyone has signed up to get their property cleared.